JacBinon/SOHPMORE-DESIGN/docs/assignments/A01/index.md

 Pt.
 2: Intentional Customizations

-Renaming the assignment links could prove beneficial for attracting potential employers and other engineers to further explore this portfolio.
-Changing the names from simply “A#” to instead state the assignment number and the name of the assignment would entice a reader to investigate the project more than a simple number would.
+I would change the assignment labels in the navigation from only displaying the assignment number to displaying both the assignment number and the assignment title.
+The template's original labels require a reader to select an assignment before knowing what subject or project it contains.
+Adding the assignment title allows a reader to identify the content of a page from the navigation menu.
+This change improves the site's navigability by allowing a reader to locate a specific type of work more efficiently.
+Additionally, this may hook a reader if they notice an assignment that they are interested in.

 Pt.
 3: Documentation Standards

-Producing work that identifies each part of the question and supports it with good engineering practices and intentional reasoning will be paramount.
+For every assignment, I will explain the principles and assumptions of the given task, document the criteria and constraints and how they influenced my decisions, show the calculations and reasoning supporting my choices, and provide enough detail that my work can be fully understood.

 ## Communicate